earlycamp/puppet/reverseGame.md

     * `d` - It will say  nothing as in `Thank you username!We respect your right to not tell us.`

+then

+    To proceed in the game choose an option:
+        a.
+Play
+        b.
+Learn the rules

+If user selects a:

+ `Welcome to the reverse Game:
+ Please enter a word to continue:`

+-  If the user enters a letter:

+    `Please input a word and not a letter`

+-  If the user enters nothing/ Presses Enter / Space:

+    `You did not enter anything.
+Please input a word!`

+If user selects b:

+    Here are the rules:
+     1. Enter word that you think can be read forwards and backwards
+     2. if it is correct you will score 1 point.
+     3. If it is wrong you get 0 points.

+Then picks the greeting
 ## Challenge To Do List
 Check for the following features: